tylerbcrawford/monsterr-media-server/docs/guides/configuration.md

 ## Overview
 This guide explains all configuration options and best practices for Monsterr Media Server.
 It covers both initial setup and ongoing configuration management.

+## Setup Wizard Configuration

+The setup wizard provides an intuitive interface for initial configuration through six steps:

+1. **System**: Validates and configures system requirements
+2. **Services**: Selects and configures service options
+3. **Storage**: Sets up media and application directories
+4. **Network**: Configures domain and networking
+5. **Security**: Sets up authentication and security
+6. **Deploy**: Reviews and applies configuration

+The wizard automatically generates the necessary configuration files based on your selections.
+These configurations can be modified later using the methods described below.

 ## Configuration Files

 ### config.env